Eight Lodges meet at the The Masonic Hall, Nailsea BS48 1BA

 Disabled Access: Lift between ground floor and temple, ramp at front entrance

-From Bristol take the A370 towards Weston-super-Mare to Backwell; turn right at 1st set Tfc L along Station Road towards Nailsea for approx 2 miles; Nailsea Park turning on left, which is a Cul- de-sac.
+From Bristol take the A370 towards Weston-super-Mare to Backwell; turn right at 1st set Traffic Lights along Station Road towards Nailsea for approx 2 miles; Nailsea Park turning on left, which is a Cul- de-sac.
 MH on left, (behind housing)

-From Junction 21 M5, take A370 towards Bristol to Backwell, turn left at 2nd set Tfc L into Station Road towards Nailsea for approx 2 miles, then follow instructions as above
+From Junction 21 M5, take A370 towards Bristol to Backwell, turn left at 2nd set of Traffic Lights into Station Road towards Nailsea for approx 2 miles, then follow instructions as above